-- (1) The Authority may suspend or revoke a licence issued under this Act, on the following grounds- - (a) serious and repeated breach of the licence conditions; - yd beinsgrioos ed llads (2) nonesedus rebnu noilseiliggs nA (5) ed. (b) any fraud or intentional misrepresentation by the operator applying for the licence; and release to sbrothi rotaredo - (c) where the operator is engaged in or is supporting activities amounting to a treasonable offence under the Penal Code those that apply to the grant of a new licence, but the Authority may - (d) where the operator has ceased to be an eligible person.

-- (2) After consideration of any representations by the operator, the Authority may- - (a) prescribe time during which the operator is required to remedy the offending act or conduct; - (b) require the operator to pay a fine not exceeding the equivalent of ten percent of its gross annual revenue. - (3) The Authority shall give the operator written notice of not less than sixty days specifying the reasons for the intended suspension or revocation, during which the operator may make representations to the Authority. - (5) Where the Authority is of the opinion that the measures under subsection (3) are not sufficient, the Authority may- - (a) suspend the licence for a specified period; or - (b) revoke the licence.
+- (1) The Commission may suspend or revoke a licence issued under this Act, on the following grounds- - (a) serious and repeated breach of the licence conditions; - (b) any fraud or intentional misrepresentation by the operator applying for the licence; - (c) where the operator is engaged in or is supporting activities amounting to a treasonable offence under the Penal Code Act; or - (d) where the operator has ceased to be an eligible person. - (2) After consideration of any representations by the operator, the Commission may- - (a) prescribe time during which the operator is required to remedy the offending act or conduct; - (b) require the operator to pay a fine not exceeding the equivalent of ten percent of its gross annual revenue. - (3) The Commission shall give the operator written notice of not less than sixty days specifying the reasons for the intended suspension or revocation, during which the operator may make representations to the Commission. - (4) Where the Commission is of the opinion that the measures under subsection (3) are not sufficient, the Commission may- - (a) suspend the licence for a specified period; or - (b) revoke the licence.

-44. Transfer of licence.
+42. Transfer of licence.